mohsenny/k6-test-template/README.md

 ## Installation

 Before running the tests locally, ensure you have `k6` installed and set the necessary environmental variables.
-Also, install the required NPM modules.
+Also, install the required NPM modules and compile the typescript tests (`.ts`) into Javascript files (`.js`) under [dist/](./dist/) which makes them runnable by `k6`.

+The following step help you achieve all these in one go.

 ### Windows Setup